 - is aware of specific mortgage guidelines and how they pertain to divorcing clients.

-- can guide you to avoid potential capital gains concerns in regards to the marital real estate.
+- can guide you to avoid any potential capital gains concerns regarding real estate.

-- can help you implement a strategic divorce settlement agreement, ensuring the best opportunities to secure mortgage financing post-decree.
+- can help implement a strategic divorce settlement agreement to ensure the best opportunities to secure mortgage financing after your divorce.

-- can recommend financing strategies to help divorcing clients identify mortgage financing options for maintaining the current marital home while helping to ensure the ability to achieve future financing for the departing spouse.
+- will recommend financing strategies to help divorcing clients identify mortgage financing options for maintaining the current marital home while also helping to ensure future financing for the departing spouse.

-- is qualified to work with divorce professionals in a collaborative setting.
+- is qualified to collaborate with other divorce professionals.

-- remains committed to education and staying up to date on industry guidelines and tax rules as they pertain to divorces.
+- remains dedicated to education and staying up to date on industry guidelines and tax rules.

-- is committed to providing a high level of service to you and your divorcing clients.
+- is committed to providing a high level of service to divorcing clients and other divorce professionals.

-Brent Rasmussen, President of Mortgage Specialists, is a Certified Divorce Lending Professional.
-His experience and education in helping clients navigate divorce loans can help make the process simple and stress-free.
+Both Brent Rasmussen and Jonathan Jameson are Certified Divorce Lending Professionals.
+Their experience and education in helping clients navigate divorce loans can help make the process simple and stress-free.
 Get in touch with us today by calling 402-991-5153.